-The forecast spend to 2020/21 is £281.603m which is fully financed from available resources generated within the HRA.
-The MTFP is estimated to generate an additional £3.140m of resources to fund future commitments to maintaining decent homes.
+The forecast spend to 2020/21 is £261.599m which is fully financed from available resources generated within the HRA.

 Capital Programme Risk

 The proposed five-year programme is ambitious and will require the Council to use a high proportion of available resources.
 Substantial investment of this nature will result in the Council being exposed to additional risks as follows: